-It's best to eat your pesto right after you make it since avocados have a tendency to brown from contact with air (oxidation).
-If you need to make it ahead or store leftovers, make sure you tightly pack it into an airtight container with little space to slow the oxidation process.
-You could also pour a little oil (like avocado or olive oil) on top of the pesto or a layer of water (pour it off before serving) to create a seal.
+It's best to eat pesto right after making it since avocados have a tendency to brown from contact with air (oxidation).
+If you need to make it ahead or store leftovers, make sure to tightly pack in an airtight container with little space to slow the oxidation process.
+You could also pour a little oil (like avocado oil or olive oil) on top of the pesto, or a layer of water (pour it off before serving) to create a seal.

 Slice the avocado in half lengthwise around the pit.
 Twist both halves and pull apart.
 Use a spoon to scoop out the pit.
 You can also remove the pit by carefully whacking it with the blade of a knife and lifting it out.
 Pop off the pit by scraping it on the sink or into the green bin.